redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 Notice that we are now using instructions belonging to a different dataype: `v128` (128-bit vector), not `i32`.

-The `i8x16` instruction belongs to the `v128` data type and means *"look at this block of 128 bits as if it were 16, 8-bit integers"*.
+The `i8x16` instruction belongs to the `v128` data type and means *"treat this block of 128 bits as if it were 16, 8-bit integers"*.

 Here, we load a block of 128 bits onto the stack, then using `i8x16.swizzle`, we rearrange the byte order according to the vector of indices supplied as the second argument.
-Then those four `i32` values are written back to memory.
+The same block of data is then treated as a group of four `i32` values which are written back to memory.

 ![Swap Endianness using i8x16.shuffle](/chriswhealy/sha256/img/i8x16.swizzle.png)